wyatttroutman/Asp.net-MVC-AD-Intranet-Authentication/README.md

 - You must be using Windows authentication on your ASP.NET MVC project.

 ## Installation
-Copy the code from IntranetAuthorizeAttribute.cs into a equally named file in a supplemental code folder in your ASP.NET MVC project, or download the IntranetAuthorizeAttribute.cs file from this directory and add it manually.
+Copy the code from `IntranetAuthorizeAttribute.cs` into a equally named file in a supplemental code folder in your ASP.NET MVC project, or download the `IntranetAuthorizeAttribute.cs` file from this directory and add it manually.

-For example, I have a folder named "Classes" that contains the file IntranetAuthorizeAttribute.cs.
+For example, I have a folder named "Classes" that contains the file `IntranetAuthorizeAttribute.cs`.

 ## Usage
 To use, simply add the attribute to your controller function that you wish to authenticate the user for.
 Of course, you'll have to include a reference to the previously added Class file.